ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/deformations.md

 Mirroring and Saving those values can be done with the DEFAULTATTRS options.
 ![Alt text](../images/body_blendJointsFill.jpg)
+!!! note
-Btw - the DEFAULTATTRS thing is a common workflow throughout all the kangaroo tools.
+    the DEFAULTATTRS thing is a common workflow throughout all the kangaroo tools.
 Especially when we come to the face